amrast/webtest/ReadMe.md

-# NLS-Service
+# NL-Service

 This service computes the semantic similarity between based on a specified word2vec model.
 A ready to use docker image can be found [here](https://hub.docker.com/r/jh00/nlsservice).

-As default, the NLS-Service is configured to listen to ip `0.0.0.0` at port `1234`.
+As default, the NL-Service is configured to listen to ip `0.0.0.0` at port `1234`.
 This means it exposes port 1234 on *all IPv4 addresses on the local machine*, i.e. any computer in the network is able to access the service through the hosts ethernet ip.
 If you want to use the service exclusively on your local machine (and deploy it via docker) you should change this configuration to `127.0.0.1` as described [below](#Customize-Ip-and-location-of-the-word2vec-model).